 Numerous trails blanket the region and offer traditional foot hikers or horse riders varying levels of difficulty.
 Trails located in the St. Joe River area follow deep valley bottoms or high, scenic ridge tops.
 Remnants of historic logging activities are scattered throughout the area.

 The Pearson Trailhead of The Route of the Hiawatha Bike Trail is only 9 miles from Avery.
 Nearly fifteen miles of the route opened for mountain bikers in May 1998.
 The stretch between East Portal and Pearson Trailhead includes the 1.6 mile long Taft tunnel as well as nine other tunnels and seven high steel trestles.
-Trail tickets are for sale at Avery Store & Motel.
+Tickets available at the Trail Head or online at www.ridethehiawatha.com.

 Another local bike route includes the Trail of the Coeur d'Alene's.
 This is a paved bike trail that begins in Plummer and travels east 72 miles through the Chain Lakes to Enaville, where the trail continues on to Mullan near the Idaho/Montana border and ties into the Route of the Hiawatha.